 There is a friendly dispute concerning who birthed digital marketing.
-Was it Ray Tomlinson, the man who sent the first email (ironically to himself since there was no one else to email)?
+Was it Ray Tomlinson, the man who sent the first email (to himself, ironically, since there was no one else to email)?
 Or was the first digital marketer Guglielmo Marconi, the inventor of the radio?

 Companies must have an online presence and a strong digital marketing strategy to stand out from the competition.
-But, before diving into how to find success in the digital market, we need to understand two important concepts – digital fatigue and digital saturation.
+But, before diving into how to find success in the digital market, we need to understand two important concepts – digital saturation and digital fatigue.

 Saturation is defined as “the state or process that occurs when no more of something can be absorbed, combined with, or added.”